Will My Personal Injury Bills Go To Collections?

 We have written a few articles on this website in our Personal Injury Blog about negotiating medical bills.
 Typically your personal injury attorney will negotiate your medical bills.
 There are relevant North Carolina statutes which also limit the amount of your settlement that medical billing providers are entitled to.
 Your attorney will use these statutes together with arguments about your case, to encourage medical providers to lower their bills.

 Filing Bankruptcy After Personal Injury

-If your personal injury settlement is insufficient to pay all of your persona injury bills, you might consider filing bankruptcy.
+If your personal injury settlement is insufficient to pay all of your personal injury bills, you might consider filing bankruptcy.
 Our firm has helped numerous personal injury clients with bankruptcy filings.
 Clients generally have additional debt such as credit card debt or unrelated medical bills, which make filing a bankruptcy a smart decision.
 We’re happy to discuss how bankruptcy works, or you can visit our Bankruptcy Blog and get some questions answered there.

 Speak With A Personal Injury Attorney Today

-If you have questions about working with a personal injury attorney, or if you have questions about a medical bills from a car accident, call us today.
+If you have questions about working with a personal injury attorney, or if you have questions about a medical bill from a car accident, call us today.
 You can call 704.749.7747 or click for a FREE CASE EVALUATION and we will contact you immediately.
 When it comes to choosing a personal injury law firm, we know you have options.
 We hope you choose to Recover With Us.